-Tennessee’s annual Free Fishing Day is Saturday, June 6 when anyone may fish free without a license in the state’s public waters.
+Tennessee’s 2020 Free Fishing Day will go on as scheduled.
+The day is set for this Saturday, when anyone may fish free without a license in Tennessee’s public waters.

-Free Fishing Day and Week apply to Tennessee’s public waters, TWRA owned and operated lakes, and state park facilities.
-Some privately owned pay lakes continue to charge during this special day and week.
-Anglers may consult with lake operators if there are any questions about a particular facility.
+Free Fishing Day and Week apply to Tennessee’s public waters, TWRA owned and operated lakes and state park facilities.
+Some privately owned pay lakes and ponds continue to charge during this special day and week.
+Anglers will need to consult with those operators if there are any questions about a facility.